 What's this about?

 Purple Lamp was entering preproduction for Disney Epic Mickey: Rebrushed, a major franchise for the studio.
-To help the team nail the experience, I led a full day workshop on tackling the unique challenges of UX in game development, aligning all departments around a better player experience.
+To help the team nail the experience, they brought me in to align all departments around a better player experience:

 Challenges